 - His real weekly revenue is determined by the things he can buy with a guinea.

 - His weekly revenue is certainly not equal both to the guinea and to what can be bought with the guinea.

 - His weekly revenue is equal to the guinea’s worth, not to the actual guinea.

-19 If his pension was paid in a weekly paper bill for a guinea, his revenue would depend on what he could get for the paper and surely not the paper itself.
+19 If his pension were paid in a weekly paper bill for a guinea, his revenue would depend on what he could get for the paper and surely not the paper itself.

 - The bill will then be considered by all the tradesmen as worth the necessaries and conveniencies worth a guinea.

-- The revenue of the person would not consist in paper guinea or gold guinea, but in what he can get for it.
+- The person’s revenue would not consist in paper guinea or gold guinea, but in what he can get for it.

 - If it could be exchanged for nothing, the paper bill would be like a bill upon a bankrupt and be worthless.

-20 Though the weekly or yearly revenue of all the inhabitants of a country is paid in money, their real riches must always be in proportion to the quantity of consumable goods which they can all purchase with this money.
+20 Though the weekly or yearly revenue of all a country’s inhabitants is paid in money, their real riches must always be in proportion to the amount of consumable goods which they can buy with this money.